 - Q. I don’t speak Hebrew.
 Will I be lost?

 A. You’ll do fine.
-Some of our songs and prayers are in both Hebrew and English, as Hebrew is the holy tongue.
+Some of our songs and prayers are in both Hebrew and English.
 However, no knowledge of Hebrew is required, and we have lyrics displayed for all prayers and songs.